ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 	- GTCS or status --> hyponatremia, cerebral anoxia, antimicrobial toxicity
 - Raised ICP
 	- major cause of obtundation and coma
+	- 90% have >180mm, 20% >400mmH20
+	- reduced level of consciousness, papilledema, dilated poorly reactive pupils, sixth nerve palsies, decerebrate posturing, and the Cushing reflex (bradycardia, hypertension, and irregular respirations)
+	- most disastrous complication --> cerebral herniation 1-8%
+- specific clues
+	- rash of meningococcemia,
+		- begins as a diffuse erythematous maculopapular rash resembling a viral exanthem;
+		- skin lesions of meningococcemia rapidly become petechial.
+		- Petechiae are found on the trunk and lower extremities, in the mucous membranes and conjunctiva, and occasionally on the palms and soles
+## Diagnosis
+-